Michael Vick: Atlanta Falcons

 At his Pro Day workout, Vick ran the 40-yard dash in 4.33 seconds; his time has been clocked as low as 4.25, the fastest-ever for an NFL quarterback.
-Vick was selected first in the 2001 NFL Draft by the Atlanta Falcons, becoming the first African-American quarterback to be taken with the top pick.
-The San Diego Chargers had the number-one selection but traded it to Atlanta Falcons the day before the draft for the Falcons' first- and third-round picks in 2001.
-Vick was taken in the 30th round of the 2000 Major League Baseball Draft by the Colorado Rockies, despite not playing baseball since the 8th grade.
+Vick was selected first in the 2001 NFL draft by the Atlanta Falcons, becoming the first African-American quarterback to be taken with the top pick.
+The San Diego Chargers had the number-one selection, but traded it to the Atlanta Falcons the day before the draft for the Falcons' first- and third-round picks in 2001.
+Vick was selected in the 30th round of the 2000 Major League Baseball Draft by the Colorado Rockies, despite not playing baseball since the eighth grade.

 He signed a six-year $62 million contract.

+2001 season

-Vick made his NFL debut against the San Francisco 49ers on September 9, 2001 and saw limited action.
+Vick made his NFL debut against the San Francisco 49ers on September 9, 2001, and saw limited action.
 He completed his first NFL pass to wide receiver Tony Martin in the second quarter against the Carolina Panthers on September 23 and scored his first NFL touchdown on a two-yard rush in the fourth quarter to help the Falcons to a 24–16 victory.
 Vick made his first start against the Dallas Cowboys on November 11 and threw his first touchdown pass to tight end Alge Crumpler in a 20–13 victory.
 He accounted for 234 of Atlanta's 255 yards in the season finale against the St. Louis Rams on January 6, 2002.
 In two starts and eight total games played that season, Vick completed 50 of 113 passes for 785 yards with two touchdowns and three interceptions.
 He rushed 31 times for 289 yards (9.3 avg.) and one touchdown.

+2002 season

 Vick made 15 starts in 2002, missing one game against the New York Giants on October 13 with a sprained shoulder.
 He completed 231 of 421 passes for 2,936 yards and 16 touchdowns.
 He had 113 carries for 777 yards and eight rushing touchdowns.
-Vick set numerous single-game career highs during the season, including in passes completed, pass attempts and passing yards.
+Vick set numerous single-game career highs during the season, including in passes completed, pass attempts, and passing yards.
 Vick also set a then-NFL record for most rushing yards by a quarterback in a single game with 173 against the Minnesota Vikings on December 1, broken by Colin Kaepernick (181) in 2013.
 He tied for third in team history for the best touchdown-to-interception ratio in a season.
 He had a streak of 177 passes without an interception as the Falcons finished with a 9–6–1 win-loss-tie record and reached the playoffs.
-On January 4, 2003, Vick led the Falcons to an upset victory over the heavily favored Green Bay Packers 27–7 in the first playoff round.
-The Falcons lost 20–6 to the Donovan McNabb-led Philadelphia Eagles in the National Football Conference divisional playoff game the following week.
+On January 4, 2003, Vick led the Falcons to an upset victory over the heavily favored Green Bay Packers 27–7 in the NFC Wild Card Round.
+The Falcons lost 20–6 to the Donovan McNabb-led Philadelphia Eagles in the NFC Divisional Round the following week.
 Vick was named to his first Pro Bowl after the season.